mhizshona/Medical-student-Health-Analysis/README.md

 CONCLUSION :
-The overall health of the students is looking good. 😃💃 The illness(diabetes) tho negligible(as its not contagious) would affect the students if not properly tale care of.
+The overall health of the students is looking good. 😃💃 The illness(diabetes) tho negligible(as its not contagious) would affect the students if not properly taken care of.

 # Recommendation